Poorani-27/Poorani-27/README.md

 > ## <h2 align="center"> "The expert in anything was once a beginner." - Helen Hayes </h2></p>

 ## About Me
-👋 Hello World!
-I'm <b> POORANI T </b>, a final year Computer Science Engineering student with a passion for coding and creating innovative solutions. 💻
+👋 I'm <b> POORANI T </b>, a final year Computer Science Engineering student with a passion for coding and creating innovative solutions. 💻

 🎓 Currently on the exciting journey towards earning my degree, I've honed my skills in Python and front-end technologies like HTML, CSS, and JavaScript. 🚀